Clancy Blair

-Clarence Bissell Blair Jr. (December 27, 1960 – December 19, 2024) was an American developmental psychologist and Professor of Cognitive Psychology in the Steinhardt School of Culture, Education, and Human Development at New York University.
+Clarence Bissell Blair Jr. (December 27, 1960 – December 19, 2024) was an American developmental psychologist and a professor of cognitive psychology in the Steinhardt School of Culture, Education, and Human Development at New York University.
 He previously taught at Pennsylvania State University for ten years.
 He is known for his research on the development of emotional self-regulation in children.